ashpasa/tp/docs/DeveloperGuide.md

   factory method (`createSampleStudyPlan`) centralizes the knowledge of how a plan is structured and ensures that the sample plan is created using the same internal logic (`addModule`, `ModuleHandler`) as a user-generated plan.

+### **Checking Module Credits**

+This feature allows the user to check either the number or module credits taken in a semester, or the module credits taken in the entire study plan.

+* **Implementation:** Each `Module` object within the study plan has a modCreds attribute that stores the number of module credits it is worth.
+These values are retrieved from the NUSMods API by the `NUSmodsFetcher` class.
+The module credits taken, either in a semester or in the entire study plan, is calculated by simply summing up these values which are stored as integers.

+* **Key Methods:**
+    * `calculateSemCredits(int semesterIndex)`: Calculates the total number of module credits in a semester based on the semester's index in the ArrayList
+    * `calculateTotalCredits()`: Calculates the total number of module credits taken in the entire study plan

+### **Checking Workload Balance**

+This feature allows the user to compare the workload between different semesters and receive a message if the workload is drastically unbalanced.
+The calculation ignores semesters that have already passed (i.e. semester number is less than the current semester indicated by the user).

+* **Key Method:**
+    * `checkStudyPlan()`: Compares the number of module credits between different semesters and prints a warning if any semester has more than 5 module credits excess of the average workload (remainin module credits divided by uncompleted semesters)

 ### **Viewing Degree Progress**